-- ➤ You must put relevant information into the appropriate text boxes and ONLY attach PDF files as backup documentation.
-Among the things that are appropriate to send as PDF attachments are: - Evaluation information such as reports from your Advisory Committee and evaluators.
-These are often confidential or preliminary and not appropriate to be broadly shared. - Charts, graphs, data tables, pictures, news articles, and similar material that cannot be represented in text-only format. - Documents that are too long to be included in the text boxes, such as modules or short publications.
+- ➤ You must put relevant information into the appropriate text boxes and then attach PDF files as backup documentation.
+Among the things that are appropriate to send as PDF attachments are: - Publications and dissemination activities. - Evaluation information such as reports from your Advisory Committee and evaluators.
+These are often confidential or preliminary and not appropriate to be broadly shared. - Charts, graphs, data tables, pictures, news articles, and similar material that cannot be represented in text-only format. - Documents that are too long to be included in the text boxes, such as modules or publications.